drivendataorg/cookiecutter-data-science/docs/docs/index.md

 ### Keep secrets out of version control

 You _really_ don't want to leak your AWS secret key or Postgres username and password on Github.
 Enough said, mostly — see the [Twelve Factor App](http://12factor.net/) principles on this point.
-We generally use a `.env` file that, thanks to the `.gitignore`, never  that defines secrets as environment variables, and are read in automatically by a package like `dotenv` in Python.
+We generally use a `.env` file that, thanks to the `.gitignore`, never makes it into the repository (secrets should be shared via other means with contributors).
+The `.env` file defines secrets as environment variables, and is read in automatically by a package like `dotenv` in Python.

 ## Contributing